Nov 23, 2020, 11:17:50 AM CST Oct 9, 2024, 3:33:36 PM CDT

 RSV spreads in similar ways to the flu and COVID-19 and is very contagious.
 Jeffrey Kahn, M.D., Director of Infectious Disease at Children's Health and Professor at UT Southwestern, urges individuals to take precautions to not only protect themselves, but also their family members, against the spread of these viruses.

-Dr. Kahn urges parents to be vigilant when it comes to good health practices, such as hand washing, sneezing in a tissue or upper shirt sleeve, staying home when not feeling well, mask-wearing and social distancing when possible.
-In the case of flu and COVID‑19, vaccination protects individuals and their household members.
-Infants should also receive the RSV prevention shot.
+Dr. Kahn urges parents to be vigilant when it comes to good health practices, such as hand washing, sneezing in a tissue or upper shirt sleeve, staying home when not feeling well, mask-wearing, social distancing and getting vaccinated according to CDC guidelines.

 How to prevent RSV, COVID-19 and the flu?